integrations/microsoft-teams/Readme.md

 From Teams' channel, user can run following command to configure a reminder for pending pull requests on your Organization or Repository.
 `@github schedule organization/repository`

-This will create reminder for weekdays at 9.30 AM.
+This will create a reminder for weekdays at 9.30 AM.
 However, if you want to configure reminder for a different day or time, you can achieve that by passing day and time as explained below.
 `@github schedule organization/repository <Day format> <Timeformat>`

 |Command	| Functionality |